antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/copy.rst

 * Recursive objects (compound objects that, directly or indirectly, contain a reference to themselves) may cause a recursive loop.

-* Because deep copy copies everything it may copy too much, such as data which is intended to be shared between copies.
+* Because deep copy copies *everything* it may copy too much, e.g., administrative data structures that should be shared even between copies.

 The :func:`deepcopy` function avoids these problems by: